codebolt/SnappySQL/README.md

 # SnappySQL
-Lightweight C# SQL Server client wrapper which enables you to write data access code with minimal boilerplate and no performance penalty.
+Lightweight C# SQL Server client library which enables you to write data access code with minimal boilerplate and no performance penalty.

 ## Basic usage
 Define your object-relational mappings using the Table and Column attributes on your class, like so: